PilotDevNull/Music-Square-Mood-based-Music-Player/README.md

   (computed from file size ÷ duration), shown next to the title like `44.1 kHz · 991 kbps · FLAC`.

+On top of that server-side cache, the web player also caches artwork in your browser (via the Cache Storage API) the first time it loads each image, so on later visits or page reloads thumbnails come back instantly from your browser's own cache instead of re-fetching and popping in one by one.
+This is separate from — and in addition to — `web/art_cache/`, and stays entirely on your machine like everything else.

 The whole interface takes its color from whatever's playing: the app samples the album art down to a tiny canvas, averages the pixel colors, and derives a warm background wash plus a two-tone accent palette from it —